 Community Film & Discussion Night

-Host a screening of Just Getting By (full film or selected vignettes) with free pizza (funded by the Planning Commission).
+Host contemporary film screenings o with free pizza (funded by the Planning Commission).

 Use the event as an opportunity to facilitate a discussion, with local spokespeople (e.g., Denise Barnard, Jay Furr, and committee members) leading the conversation.